suprafrontal/hemato.ai.docs/source/index.html.md

 <aside class="warning">Notes:<ul>
 <li>Please note that this is NOT an HTTP multipart call with `Content-Type: multipart/form-data` </li>
-<li>Plaese note that this is not a form submission call either.
+<li>Plaese note that this is not a form submission call.
 The entire body of the request is the image.
 </ul>
 </aside>

-### 3. Request a Diagnostic Study
+### 3. Request a Detection Task
-When all the files for a particular PBS is uploaded, you will make a call to mark the PBS as ready to be processed and ask for any number of diagnostics tasks to be performed on this PBS.
+When all the files for a particular PBS is uploaded, you can make a call to mark the PBS as ready to be processed and ask for one or more Detection Tasks to be performed on this PBS.
 After this call you will not be able to upload additional files for this PBS.

 Optionally you can register a `callback_url` that will be called when the report is ready.
 We’ll send a POST request to the callback URL with details of the report when ready.